List of dasyproctids: Conventions

 The author citation for the species or genus is given after the scientific name; parentheses around the author citation indicate that this was not the original taxonomic placement.
 Conservation status codes listed follow the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.
 Range maps are provided wherever possible; if a range map is not available, a description of the dasyproctid's range is provided.
 Ranges are based on the IUCN Red List for that species unless otherwise noted.

 Classification

-Dasyproctidae is a family consisting of fifteen species in two genera.
+Dasyproctidae is a family consisting of fifteen extant species in two genera.
 Dasyprocta contains thirteen species of agoutis, while Myoprocta contains two species of achouchis.